Automotive to China

 Trends and opportunities

-The manufacturing of passenger cars is one of the national priorities, particularly in: Shanghai, Changchun, Wuhan and Guangzhou where dominant international players such as Volkswagen, General Motors, Citroen and Honda have established production facilities.
-Currently the top 5 OEMs with annual sales over 1.5 million are:
+The manufacturing of passenger cars is a national priority.
+Particularly in Shanghai, Changchun, Wuhan, Chongqing and Guangzhou, where dominant international players such as Volkswagen, General Motors, Ford, Citroen and Honda have established production facilities.
+Currently the top five original equipment manufacturers (OEM) with annual sales over 1.5 million are: